DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

   - Not sure if this is installed by default on other distros, or if it's something that GTK ones lack.
   - Also not sure of the package name on non-Ubuntu distros.

-- Architectures/Systems/Devices: Tested on x86-64 in Windows and aarch64 (ARM 64-bit) on the PinePhone.
+- Architectures: Tested on x86-64 (Intel/AMD 64-bit) and aarch64 (ARM 64-bit).

 - Hardware requirements:
-  - Minimum: At least a 1.2 GHz CPU; 1 GB of RAM or more.
-  - Recommended: At least a 2.5 GHz dual-core CPU; 2 GB of RAM or more.
-  - The recommended may not be enough in some cases to prevent lockups when loading the package list and details, but it should be ok.
-Performance improvements in guinget v0.3 should prevent most lockups related to loading the package list, though things may still be slow sometimes.
-Restarting guinget a few times may improve performance as that'll cause .NET Framework to compile it to machine code.
+  - Tested on the 3 GB RAM/32 GB storage PinePhone; other Linux phones may also work if they support Manjaro ARM with Plasma Mobile.
+  - It is uncertain whether the 2 GB RAM/16 GB storage PinePhone will work, but it should.
+I bought the one with higher specs mainly for the dock.

 - Disk space:
   - 32-bit: 5 GB space free